Cost Update

 Is 2026 a Good Time for Deck Building in Charlotte?

-I'll be honest with you: it's a busy year.
-With a 4.0% year-over-year increase, prices aren't exactly plummeting.
-However, Charlotte’s real estate market remains robust.
-Adding a deck right now is one of the few renovations where you actually see a massive return on enjoyment and resale value.
+It’s a mixed bag.
+With a 4.5% year-over-year increase, prices aren't dropping anytime soon.
+However, the Charlotte housing market remains one of the strongest in the Southeast.
+Adding a deck is one of the few renovations where you can see a massive return on investment, especially in a city that loves outdoor entertaining.

 FAQ